Sleeper85/esphome-jk-bms-can/README.md

 ## Supported BMS

-All JK-BMS models with software@ version `>=6.0` are using the implemented protocol and should be supported.
+All JK-B* and JK-PB* models with software@ version `>=6.0` are using the implemented protocol and should be supported.

 See the [@syssi](https://github.com/syssi) [esphome-jk-bms](https://github.com/syssi/esphome-jk-bms) repository for more information.